This post may contain affiliate links. Read my disclosure policy.

 But, honestly, I got nothing!

-But I have learned over the years that in situations fueled with anger, it’s better to say nothing and disengage.
+I have learned over the years that in situations fueled with anger, it’s better to say nothing and disengage.
 By the time you are at a place of serious conflict, neither party is really listening anyway.
 And more often than not, both parties are just trying to prove that they are right at that point.

 It’s important to have healthy boundaries in your life to protect yourself from unhealthy conflict.
 My therapist recommended two books that really helped me thrive in healthy conflict and create and implement life-giving boundaries.
 If you want to learn how to develop life-changing, healthy boundaries, read “Boundaries: Where You End and I Begin.”
 To understand healthy anger and how to manage it in relationships you can read “The Dance of Anger.”
+Another amazing book is “Boundaries in Marriage” by Townsend and Cloud.
+I didn’t really love the original boundaries book, but I gobbled this one up!

 Cling to the ultimate Peacemaker.